TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-elf-dwarf.md

 DW_AT_frame_base            DW_OP_reg6
 ```

-So we read the contents of the frame pointer, subtract 8 from it, and we've found our variable.
+`reg6` on x86 is the frame pointer register, as specified by the [System V x86_64 ABI](https://www.uclibc.org/docs/psABI-x86_64.pdf).
+Now we read the contents of the frame pointer, subtract 8 from it, and we've found our variable.
 If we actually want to make sense of the thing, we'll need to look at its type:

 ```
 < 2><0x0000004c>      DW_TAG_variable